 Step #1: Tidy Up the Surface

 Before you sand rough surfaces, you must ensure that it’s clean.
 You can do this by making a cleaning solution with a mix of water and dish soap.
-If it’s not available in your household, we recommend laundry detergents.
+If you don’t have that on hand, laundry detergent is a solid alternative I’d recommend.

 Mix these ingredients well in a container and soak a cleaning sponge into the solution.
 It would help to use some pressure when running the sponge across the surface because you may encounter hard-to-remove stains.